chunsj/TH/README.md

   memory is used - I've modified the garbage collector settings for more frequent gc to prevent sbcl filling memory without knowing it actually using external objects.
 Refer mhack.lisp for detailed implementation; especially the limit-memory function.

+## TODOS
+  1. Check and update examples to use the with-foreign-memory-limit macro.
+Check performance as well.
+  2. Apply new layer based API, though I don't like it I cannot yet find better alternative.
+  3. More application examples, especially other machine learning algorithms than neural network.